LTC Eric Walthall

 Senior Military Instructor

-Master Sergeant Brian Zoleske is originally from Illinois and is a 2009 Graduate from the University of Alaska Anchorage, with an Associates of Arts degree.
-He is a Senior Engineer Noncommissioned Officer and has served in a variety of leadership and staff positions.
-He has served at numerous posts throughout the continental United States and two overseas tours in Alaska.
-He has deployed to Operation Iraqi Freedom and Operation Enduring Freedom.
+Master Sergeant Kimber Roberts is originally from Cincinnati, Ohio.
+He is a Senior Engineer Noncommissioned Officer who has served in a variety of leadership positions with his most recent as First Sergeant of the 541st Sapper Company and the 15th Engineer Construction (Horizontal) Company of the 19th Engineer Battalion.
+He has served at numerous posts throughout the continental United States and two overseas tours in Hawaii and South Korea.
+MSG Roberts has deployed to Operation Iraqi Freedom (2003 and 2009) and Operation Enduring Freedom (2009 and 2013).

-His awards and decorations include; The Bronze Star Medal w/2 oak leaf clusters, Meritorious Service Medal w/2 oak leaf clusters, Army Commendation Medal w/5 oak leaf clusters Army Achievement Medal w/6 oak leaf clusters, Good Conduct Medal (5th Award), National Defense Service Medal w/ bronze star, Afghanistan Campaign Medal w/2 campaign stars, Iraq Campaign Medal w/2 campaign stars, Global War on Terrorism Service Medal, Global War on Terrorism Expeditionary Medal, Humanitarian Service Medal, Kosovo Campaign Medal, Noncommissioned Officer's Development Ribbon w/ numeral 3, Army Service Ribbon, Overseas Service Medal w/ numeral 4, NATO (Kosovo) Medal, Senior Parachutist Badge, Pathfinder Badge, Air Assault Badge, Drivers Badge, Combat Action Badge, Canadian Jump wings, and the Engineer Defluery Medal.
+His awards and decorations include; The Bronze Star Medal, Meritorious Service Medal w/3 oak leaf clusters, Army Commendation Medal w/ Valor, Army Commendation Medal w/7 oak leaf clusters, Army Achievement Medal w/2 oak leaf clusters, Army Good Conduct Medal (6th award), National Defense Service Medal w/ Gold Star, Afghanistan Campaign Medal, Iraq Campaign Medal w/3 Campaign Stars, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Korea Defense Service Medal, Non-Commissioned Officer Professional Development Medal w/ Numeral 3, Army Service Ribbon, Overseas Service Medal w/ Numeral 4, NATO Medal (Afghanistan), Valorous Unit Award, Army Superior Unit Award, Drill Sergeant Identification Badge, Combat Action Badge, Air Assault Badge, the Driver’s Badge-Wheeled Vehicle and the Engineer DeFleury Medal.